therenSilverstorm/GameServer/README.md

 - Insomnia,  API client, which support WS colletions export.
 The exported collection is in "Testing" directory as well.
 - If you'd like, you can test the application from browser dev tools as well.

+Currently, there are 4 routes:
+-  Login
+-  UpdateResource
+-  SendGift
+-  GetPlayerBalance